khongten001/tidykit-fp/README.md

 # 🧰 TidyKit

-A comprehensive Pascal toolkit providing essential utilities for Pascal development.
+A comprehensive toolkit providing essential utilities for development in Free Pascal.
 **Streamlining your Pascal programming experience with reliable tools.**

 > [!WARNING]